najamelan/executor_benchmarks/README.md

 This repository holds some benchmarks for async executors in Rust.
 Currently there is but one benchmark, trying to evaluate the overhead introduced by the different spawning traits provided by the [async_executors](https://crates.io/crates/async_executors) crate.
+This branch holds the benchmarks for async_executors version 0.1.
+See the [master branch](https://github.com/najamelan/executor_benchmarks) for other versions.

 ## Ring: concurrent message passing